Entropy-Assisted Nanosecond stochastic operation in perpendicular superparamagnetic tunnel junctions

-The mean dwell times are computed with Eq.~(\ref{eq:arrhenius}), and gathered in Fig.~\ref{fig:simus}(d) for P and AP states, along with the experimental values.
-Note that we only computed $\tau_{\mathrm{P}}$, and the values of $\tau_{\mathrm{AP}}$ were obtained by observing, for a given value of $H$, $\tau_{\mathrm{AP}}(-H)=\tau_{\mathrm{P}}(H)$.
-On the one hand, for $K=43$~kJ/m$^3$, the computed dwell times agree well with the experimental values of tens of microseconds obtained at $-12/-9$~mV, with $\Delta E_{\mathrm{P,AP}}\sim 20$~$kT_{\mathrm{RT}}$.
-In the inset of Fig.~\ref{fig:simus}(d), we show that dwell times computed from the barriers in Fig.~\ref{fig:simus}(b), and the assumption that $\tau_0^{\mathrm{P(AP)}}=1$~ns (in gray) fail to reproduce the measured dwell times (in red) by over 6 orders of magnitude.
-On the other hand, for lower values of $K$, the dwell times reach the (sub)nanosecond regimes, with energy barriers of the order of $10~kT_{\mathrm{RT}}$.
-These findings demonstrate the possibility of achieving nanosecond scale mean dwell times in SMTJs, for sufficiently low values of $K$, even at low DC voltage.
+The mean dwell times are computed with Eq.~(\ref{eq:arrhenius}), and gathered in Figs.~\ref{fig_2}(c, d, e) along with the experimental values, as a function of in- (Fig.~\ref{fig_2}(c)) and out-of-plane field (Fig.~\ref{fig_2}(d)).
+Under $H_{\parallel}$, the barrier remains symmetric, so $\tau_{\mathrm{P}}=\tau_{\mathrm{AP}}$.
+For $H_{\perp}$, we compute $\tau_{\mathrm{P}}$, and note that $\tau_{\mathrm{AP}}(-H_{\perp})=\tau_{\mathrm{P}}(H_{\perp})$.
+In both cases, the computed dwell times agree well with the experimental values obtained at negligible bias voltage, with barriers of about 5 and $25kT_{\mathrm{RT}}$ respectively yielding ns, and $\mu$s dwell times due to the sub-fs prefactors.
+Additionally, we show that with a lower anisotropy of $45$~kJ/m$^3$, (sub)nanosecond dwell times can also be obtained under a perpendicular field at 0 current.
+For comparison, in the insets of Figs.~\ref{fig_2}(c, d), we show that dwell times computed from the GNEB barriers and $\tau_0^{\mathrm{P(AP)}}=1$~ns (in gray) fail to reproduce the measured dwell times (in red) by over 6 orders of magnitude.
+This discrepancy is even more drastic when using macrospin energy barriers.

-As scalability is considered one of the appealing aspects of perpendicular MTJs, this raises the question of whether the timescales we measured will be preserved as the MTJs are scaled to smaller diameters.
-We have carried out simulations for a diameter of 20~nm and a larger anisotropy~\cite{sm}, indicating that the rapid switching behavior is maintained in this case.
-These simulations show that the reversal mode remains sufficiently distinct from coherent reversal that the effects reducing the prefactor in the measured system still play an important role, even at 20~nm.

-In this work, we experimentally demonstrated stochastic magnetization switchings in perpendicularly magnetized, 50 nm diameter SMTJs.
-By fine-tuning the effective magnetic anisotropy, we showed that the fabricated SMTJs exhibit random telegraph noise, with dwell times as short as 8~ns--approximately four orders of magnitude shorter than those in traditional perpendicular SMTJs~\cite{bapna2017current,parks2018, funatsu2022local,kobayashi_sigmoid_psmtj}.
-The measured SMTJs also exhibit P(AP) state probabilities and mean dwell times that are both highly tunable with applied field and voltage.
-These characteristics constitute key ingredients towards the deployment of arrays of interacting, SMTJ-based, stochastic binary neurons at the nanoscale~\cite{talatchian2021mutual, Tan_nanoarch}.

-While models based on the assumption that $\tau_0\sim1$~ns fail to predict the measured timescales, the conducted simulations based on Langer's theory successfully reproduce the trend of dwell times at negligibly small bias voltages.
-These simulations reveal an Arrhenius prefactor in the tens of femtoseconds range, in stark contrast to typical assumptions.
-This large reduction of the prefactor is the result of a Meyer-Neldel compensation phenomenon~\cite{desplat_2020,desplat2020quantifying}, whereby the prefactor scales like an exponential of the energy barrier.
-This stems from the large entropic contribution yielded by the multiplicity of states available for the domain wall at the barriertop.